WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 # Lab Pre-Requisites

-Welcome to the **Webex Contact Center Agent and Flow Experience!**
+Welcome to the AI-Powered Agents Pre-requisites lab!

-In **Part 1**, we will explore the **Webex Contact Center Agent Experience** and the associated administrative toggles for configuring agents in the Webex Contact Center.
+Once this is completed, Part 1 will cover **Webex Contact Center Agent Desktop** basics, including making a test call.
+We’ve also included some optional troubleshooting tips to ensure your WebRTC calling is working correctly prior to starting the lab.

-In **Part 2**, we will examine the **Webex Contact Center Flow Experience** and the associated administrative toggles for configuring supervisors in the Webex Contact Center.
+In Part 2, we will examine the **Webex Contact Center Flow Experience** and the associated administrative toggles for configuring supervisors in the Webex Contact Center.

 **Table of Contents**